Lymington

 You will never be bored in Lymington with all of the fantastic things to do in this lovely town.
 Head on down to Lymington on a Saturday and enjoy the hustle and bustle of a traditional street market along the High Street.
 The popular market offers everything from local fine foods to craftwork and antiques and has around 100 stalls.
 Soak up the history of this market which has had a charter from 1250.

-Visit the family-friendly St Barbe Museum and Art Gallery which occupies a former Victorian school building.
+Visit the family friendly St Barbe Museum and Art Gallery which occupies a former Victorian school building.
 The museum takes visitors on a journey of the history of Lymington from the times of William the Conqueror through to World War II.
 It also houses temporary exhibitions.
 An on-site café makes a welcome stop and is open to people even if they aren’t going into the museum or art gallery.

 Make a wander through the pretty cobbled streets of the old town and on to The Quay to watch the luxury yachts and fishing boats come and go.